leedo/fuhbot/README.md

 }
 </pre>

-### limiting plugins to specific IRC networks and channels
+### Limiting plugins to specific IRC networks and channels

 To limit a plugin to a specific IRC network add an `ircs` key to its configuration.
 Additionally, plugins can be limited by channel